agermanidis/SnapchatBot/README.md

 SnapchatAgent can be used to easily create image-based notification services, chatbots, search interfaces, generally any kind of intelligent agent that uses picture messages as its interaction mode.

-Uses the Snapchat API as disclosed by [GibSec](http://gibsonsec.org/snapchat/fulldisclosure/) through [martinp's  pysnap library](https://github.com/martinp/pysnap).
+Uses the Snapchat API as disclosed by [GibSec](http://gibsonsec.org/snapchat/fulldisclosure/).

 ## Examples of Snapchat Agents